Catholic Theological Union LogoCatholic Theological UnionLearn@CTUCatholics on CallCatholic Common Ground InitiativePeacebuildres Initiative

 http://www.holycross.edu/departments/chaplains/index.htm

-LOYOLA UNIVERSITY CHICAGO MINISTRY AND EVOKE
+LOYOLA UNIVERSITY CHICAGO (CO-SPONSOR)

-ST. JOSEPH'S COLLEGE
+ST. JOSEPH'S COLLEGE, RENSSELEAR (CO-SPONSOR)

 http://www.saintjoe.edu/